- 7,164 Hungry People Fed Last Year.

-- Over $52,773 of Clothing & Household Items distributed to people in need last year.
+- $36,701 of Thrift Store Clothing & Household Items distributed to people in need last year.

 Open Door Outreach Center, a 501c-3 tax-exempt nonprofit organization, lives by its mission below: